SpenceKonde/arduino-tiny-841/README.md

 *IF YOU ARE USING ARDUINO 1.6:*

 * open the arduino-tiny-841 folder, and create a new folder named "avr".
-  Move the cores, libraries, and bootloaders folders, as well as boards.txt, platform.txt, and programmers.txt into "avr"
+  Move the cores, libraries, and bootloaders folders, as well as boards.txt, platform.txt, platform_162.txt, and programmers.txt into "avr"

+* If you are using Arduino 1.6.2, delete platform.txt and rename platform_162.txt to platform.txt.

 *IF YOU ARE USING ARDUINO 1.0.x, you must update the compiler toolchain*